CarloNicolini/fagso/README.md

 # FAGSO "Fast Agglomerative Surprise Optimization"

 This is the implementation of FAGSO, the algorithm described in "Modular structure of brain functional networks: breaking the resolution limit by Surprise" by Nicolini C. and Bifone A.

+If you use this software, please cite:
+Nicolini C. and Bifone A. "Modular structure of brain functional networks: breaking the resolution limit by Surprise", Sci.Rep (2016)

 FAGSO comes as a C++ library but wrappers for Matlab/Octave and Python are available.
 Instructions on how to build FAGSO as well as its Matlab, Octave and Python wrappers are described below.
 For further problems, don't hesitate to contact me.